SIANSA GAEL LINN UPDATE - 7 October 2020

 (c) each singer and every instrument is audible

-- When putting the programme together, groups are advised to incorporate all the various elements of music i.e. rhythm, phrasing, chords, notes, etc. to create imaginative links between the tunes/song. ~New arrangements of old tunes ( reels, jigs, hornpipes, barndances, slides, slow airs etc. ) or newly-composed pieces in the traditional style, are acceptable.
-The emphasis should always be on traditional Irish music, and a balance struck between tradition and innovation when choosing and arranging the tunes~
+*When putting the programme together, groups are advised to incorporate all the various elements of music i.e. rhythm, phrasing, chords, notes, etc. to create imaginative links between the tunes/song. ~New arrangements of old tunes ( reels, jigs, hornpipes, barn dances, slides, slow airs etc. ) or newly-composed pieces in the traditional style, are acceptable.
+The emphasis should always be on the traditional music of Ireland, and a balance struck between tradition and innovation when choosing and arranging the tunes~

-- The song is an important element of the programme (25 marks out of 100) and due time and consideration should be given to sourcing and arranging one that complements the group and the selection of music.
+*The song is an important element of the programme (25 marks out of 100) and due time and consideration should be given to sourcing and arranging one that complements the group and the selection of music.
 Traditional songs in Irish (and lesser known songs in particular), old poems set to newly-composed airs, or newly-composed Irish songs in the traditional style are acceptable.
-Songs translated into Irish, however, are not allowed.
-(Ctrl & Click HERE to download further notes regarding the song)
+Songs translated into Irish, however, are not allowed. ( Click HERE for further notes regarding the song )

-- The groups who have progressed through the first round will attend a workshop on a day between Thursday, 7 February and Tuesday, 12 February 2019, in one of four venues throughout the country.
+March 2021, in one of four venues throughout the country, providing that it is safe and permissible to have gatherings of at least 50 people.
 Every effort will be made to organize venues as central as possible for the participating groups.
 The workshops will be conducted entirely through Irish by well-known traditional musicians/singers who will offer help and advice to all the groups on various aspects of their performance ( i.e. choice of tunes/song, arrangements, accompaniment, voice projection etc. )

 The winning group will receive a prize of €2,500 together with the Gael Linn Trophy.